-Meltdown and Spectre: All Macs, iPhones and iPads affected
+Processor flaws hit Apple’s iOS and MAC devices

-Apple has said that all iPhones, iPads and Mac computers are affected by two major flaws in computer chips.
-It emerged this week that tech companies have been racing to fix the Meltdown and Spectre bugs, that could allow hackers to steal data.
-Apple said it had already released some patches but there was no…
+Apple has warned owners of its iPhones, iPads and computers that its devices are affected by a processor flaw known as “meltdown” and “spectre” which could leave them vulnerable to hackers.
+Meltdown and Spectre flaws are found in all modern computer processing units made by Intel and ARM, which supply to almost the entire global…

-The post Meltdown and Spectre: All Macs, iPhones and iPads affected appeared first on BusinessDay : News you can trust.
+The post Processor flaws hit Apple’s iOS and MAC devices appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share